The Sea and Us

 I also hope that these institutions will think more deeply about refocusing on their core missions and the process of recruiting and supporting students.
 In the event at Harvard, Wendy Fischman bemoaned the shortcomings in the precollegiate world that fails to prepare students to see learning as transformational.
 But much of the problem lies with college admissions process.
 The sooner high schools can step out of the college-admissions mindset and into the college-prep mindset, of course, the better.
 But it makes sense that student and parental anxiety about college admissions would push students to focus myopically on GPA’s, admissions testing, and résumé building — and that, as result, such efforts would exclude the kind of learning that might feel deeply meaningful.

 I’m not sure how we change the current system in which high school students must prostrate themselves in hopes of being invited for continued learning at the college level.
 But I know the high schools are far too caught in the grip of the university — and that the university needs to loosen that grip.
-The sooner we figure out what I can only describe as more fluid K-16 system, the sooner we’ll be able to focus in on the kind of transformational learning we all know matters most.
+The sooner we figure out what I can only describe as more fluid K-16 system, the sooner we’ll be able to focus on the kind of transformational learning we all know matters most.

 I know there are efforts being made on all these fronts.
 But it seems clear there is plenty more to be done.
 The sooner we center these conversations, the sooner we can realign our actual programs with our missions of human transformation — which, for me at any rate, lies at the heart of what we call education.